dalibo/ldap2pg/docs/postgres.md

 `ldap_roles`.
 This case is tested in [ldap2pg.yml](https://github.com/dalibo/ldap2pg/blob/master/ldap2pg.yml) sample.
 This way, `ldap2pg` is scoped to a subset of roles in the cluster.

+The `public` role does not exists in the system catalog.
+Thus if you want `ldap2pg` to manage `public` privileges, you must include explicitly `public` in the set of managed roles.
+This is the default.
+Of course, even if `public` is managed, `ldap2pg` won't drop or alter it if it's not in the directory.

 A safety net to completely ignore some roles is available : `blacklist`.
 `blacklist` is a list of `glob` patterns.
 Every roles matching one of